Long-Term Care

 To understand long-term care, it is helpful to understand how it differs from acute care.

-Coping with a person's reduced level of functioning can include medical treatment, skilled nursing care, and various kinds of therapy. but it more typically involves assisting a person with the following:
+Coping with a person’s reduced level of functioning can include medical treatment, skilled nursing care, and various kinds of therapy, but it more typically involves assisting a person with the following:

-• household chores, such as meal preparation and cleaning;
+- Household chores, such as meal preparation and cleaning

 Long-term care also often involves the supervision required by a person with a cognitive impairment so that he will not harm himself or others.

 Long-term care can take place in a number of different settings.
 These include the home of the person receiving care, community-based facilities (such as adult day centers), residential facilities (such as assisted living residences), and nursing homes.
-And as mentioned above, long-term care is provided by a variety of individuals, including healthcare professionals such as nurses or therapists, who provide skilled care, as well as nonprofessional personnel, family, and friends, who provide personal care (assistance with basic living functions and household chores) and supervisory care (the close supervision of a cognitively impaired person to ensure his health and safety).